geo4lib/geo4libcamp-website/README.md

 This command will install all the necessary modules for the mkdocs platform and the Material theme together.

-2. Next, install the [Neoteroi Cards](https://www.neoteroi.dev/mkdocs-plugins/cards/) plugin:

-`pip install neoteroi-mkdocs`

-This plugin groups text and images into grids or boxes based on simplified input files.
-We use this plugin to create the agenda page.

 ### Edit the website locally

 1. Clone or fork the geo4libcamp-website repository